oskarihakamies/IDS-project/How-To-Install.md

 ## Please Note.
 The product isn't fully finished, is in development and for testing only

+Our tests have been ran on different Windows hosts and Arm64 by using Virtual Machines with Debian 13

 ## Feedback
 Thank you for stopping by and showing interest.
 You can send any feedback related to this project to: osiris-t-form@protonmail.com